Si-za1/WebScraping-RottenTomatoes/docs/readme.md

         Worked on scraping the page, scraping all the details that I need, as well as worked on how to work with the Html tags and inspection tools

     Day 03
-        Worked on databse connection with PgAdmin4 using postgres, and worked on loading all the raw data into the raw schema
+        Worked on database connection with PgAdmin4 using postgres, and worked on loading all the raw data into the raw schema

     Day 04
         Worked on cleaning of the raw data, and sending it to the standard table